rangsimanketkaew/Auto-NWChem/README.md

 More details of memory arrangement can be found on [this website](http://www.nwchem-sw.org/index.php/Release66:Top-level#MEMORY)

 # Running NWChem
-User can try to run nwchem with the example file offered by NWChem.
-They are at **/usr/local/src/NWCHEM/nwchem-6.6/examples/** or **/usr/local/src/NWCHEM/nwchem-6.6/QA/tests**.
+You can try to run nwchem with example file offered by the developer.
+A ton of input & output files are at **/usr/local/src/NWCHEM/nwchem-6.6/examples/** and **/usr/local/src/NWCHEM/nwchem-6.6/QA/tests**.
 Running calculation on standalone machine or HPC cluster with OpenMPI parallel using command
 ```
 mpirun -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log
 ```